uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 Modern browsers support all `es6` features, so `es6` is often a good choice.
 You might choose to set a lower target though if your code is deployed to older environments.
-Alternatively you might choose a higher target if your code is guaranteed to run in newer environments.
+Alternatively, you might choose a higher target if your code is guaranteed to run in newer environments.

 #### The `lib` Option

 The `lib` option allows you specify libraries to be included in the compilation.
 Basically, you can use this to let TypeScript know which APIs will be available in the runtime environment.

-For example let's say we have this code which would only work in the browser since it attaches an event listener to the browser `document`:
+Let's say we have this code which would only work in the browser since it attaches an event listener to the browser `document`:

 ```ts
 document.addEventListener('DOMContentLoaded', () => {